DIPlib/diplib/changelogs/diplib_next.md

   as a base class.
 This makes all of the `dip::Polygon` functionality directly available on the convex hull. `dip::ConvexHull::Polygon()` now just returns a base class reference.

+- `dip::Units` (and by extension `dip::PhysicalQuantity` and `dip::PixelSize`) now uses the Greek letter
+  μ (U+03BC), instead of the legacy symbol µ (U+00B5) for micron (when *DIPlib* is built with Unicode enabled).
+Both symbols are recognized when parsing a string, but the strings generated are now different.

 ### Bug fixes

 - `dip::DrawPolygon2D()`, when drawing filled polygons, would skip the bottom row in the polygon.
 The